InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

   - FIG2DEV_EXECUTABLE  pointing to the "fig2dev" executable
   - MAKEINDEX_COMPILE   pointing to the "makeindex" executable
   - IMAGEMAGICK_CONVERT_EXECUTABLE pointing to the "convert" executable
-  - PERLCXXPARSER       pointing to the perl script ParseCxxExamples.pl
+  - PYTHONCXXPARSER     pointing to the python script ParseCxxExamples.py
   - ITK_SOURCE_DIR      pointing to the directory where you have ITK sources.
   - ITK_EXECUTABLES_DIR pointing to the directory where you have the ITK executables.
                         (This path specifies the directories where the built examples are,